thbar/tinytl/README.md

 * should largely use the syntax and transforms coming from aw-etl
 * should support pre-post-load screens

+* should run its tests in production
+  * the rational behind this is that the etl can't be tested against all the databases and specific configurations (think: collations, encodings, os, bulk load behaviour), so at least one run should be done in production to check everything works as expected

 * could support multi-core
 * could support multi-agent